-If you own a car that is three years older, or more, you will need to arrange an annual test of your vehicle’s safety; this is also known as your MOT.
+If you own a car that is three years old, or more, you will need to book an MOT test to check your vehicle’s safety.

 MOT refers to the now defunct Ministry of Transport government department, which originally introduced the test back in 1960.
 The annual test is now administered by the Driver and Vehicle Standards Agency (DVSA) but the name MOT has been retained.

-The MOT test itself need to be carried out by an authorised and qualified testing centre, such as your local Stoneacre service centre.
-The test usually lasts up to 40 minutes, during which time the following areas of your car will be inspected and safety checked:
+The MOT test itself need to be carried out at an authorised and qualified testing centre, such as your local Stoneacre garage.
+The test usually lasts up to 40 minutes, during which time the nominated tester will perform a number of MOT checks as instructed by law.

 The simple answer to this question is no.

 If your car is under three years old, it does not require an MOT test.
 It is only after your car reaches the third anniversary of its first registration that the MOT is required.
 So, if you buy a new car on the 1st May, 2017, its first MOT test will be due on the 1st May, 2020.

 If your car is over three years old, it will need an MOT Test every year.

 Once an MOT test has been performed, the next test is automatically then due exactly one year after.
 In theory, this will be on the same date every year.
 However, MOT tests can be carried out up to a month before expiry, so this date could change each year.

 The best way to identify when your car’s next MOT test is due is to check status of MOT by looking on the VT20 MOT certificate.
 This will show you when the current MOT expires and therefore the date by when the next test should be carried out.